top of page

 More Than Users

-Most sources say around 6 billion people use the internet, but relatively few of them are part of its ability to store or process information.
-Instead, they congregate around the abilities of data centers, cloud servers, platforms-- hardware and software rented from corporations.
+6 billion people use the internet but relatively few of them are part of its ability to store or process information instead, congregating around hardware and software rented from corporations.
+This leave communities permanently endebted, unable to own their information infrastructure.

 Image by NASA